metrumresearchgroup/pkgr/README.md

 matrix YAML file at `docs/validation/matrix.yaml`.
 To change this location, set the `VT_MATRIX` variable (see [step 5](#step5)).

-The file should consist of a sequence of entries with following items:
+The file should consist of a sequence of entries with the following
+items:

  * `entrypoint`: the name of the command, as invoked by the user